Hyman G. Rickover: Safety record

 Rickover's stringent standards are largely credited with being responsible for the U.S. Navy's continuing record of zero reactor accidents (defined as the uncontrolled release of fission products to the environment resulting from damage to a reactor core).
-He made it a point to be aboard during the initial sea trial of almost every nuclear submarine completing its new-construction period.
+He made a point of being aboard during the initial sea trial of almost every nuclear submarine completing its new-construction period.
 Following the Three Mile Island accident on March 28, 1979, Admiral Rickover was asked to testify before Congress in the general context of answering the question as to why naval nuclear propulsion had succeeded in achieving a record of zero reactor-accidents, as opposed to the dramatic one that had just taken place.

 The accident-free record of United States Navy reactor operations stands in some very stark contrast to those of the Soviet Union, which had fourteen known reactor accidents.
 As stated in a retrospective analysis in October 2007:

 U.S. submarines far outperformed the Soviet ones in the crucial area of stealth, and Rickover's obsessive fixation on safety and quality control gave the U.S. nuclear Navy a vastly superior safety record to the Soviet one.

 Views on nuclear power

 Given Rickover's single-minded focus on naval nuclear propulsion, design, and operations, it came as a surprise to many in 1982, near the end of his career, when he testified before the U.S. Congress that, were it up to him what to do with nuclear powered ships, he "would sink them all."
 At a congressional hearing Rickover testified that:

-Every time you produce radiation, you produce something that has a certain half-life, in some cases for billions of years. [...]
+Every time you produce radiation, you produce something that has a certain half-life, in some cases for billions of years. ...
 I do not believe that nuclear power is worth the present benefits since it creates radiation.
 You might ask why do I design nuclear powered ships.
 That is because it is a necessary evil.
 I would sink them all.
 I am not proud of the part I played in it.
 I did it because it was necessary for the safety of this country.
 That's why I am such a great exponent of stopping this whole nonsense of war.
 Unfortunately, attempts to limit war have always failed.
-One lesson of history is when a war erupts every nation will ultimately use whatever weapon is available. ...
-It is important that we control these forces and try to eliminate them.
+One lesson of history is when a war erupts every nation will ultimately use whatever weapon is available. ...It is important that we control these forces and try to eliminate them.